How to Develop a SaaS Billing System: Best Practices and Strategies

 Tiered pricing strategy

-Flat-rate and usage-based pricing are relatively uncommon in mainstream SaaS, and tiered pricing is the de facto model used by most companies.
-At its heart, tiered pricing allows companies to offer multiple "packages", with different combinations of features offered at different price points.
+Flat-rate and usage-based pricing are relatively uncommon in mainstream SaaS, and tiered pricing is the de facto model most companies use.
+At its heart, tiered pricing allows companies to offer multiple "packages" with different combinations of the features provided at different price points.